Master of Public Administration (M.P.A.)Graduate Stories

 The Master in Public Administration degree is an inter-university cooperative graduate program offered jointly by Boise State University, Idaho State University, and the University of Idaho.
 The purpose of the program is to provide present and prospective public administrators with the basic intellectual preparation necessary to understand and to adjust to a changing and challenging environment, through an introduction to the theories and practices of administration, management and social science research as these relate to effective performance in public organizations.

 All students must take 27 credit hours of core area courses and 12 credits in a variety of specialized areas.
-Some of the topics included are State, Local, and Non-Profit Administration, Environmental Administration, Public Health Administration, American Politics, Political Analysis, and International Politics.
+Some of the topics included are State, Local, and Non-Profit Administration, Environmental Administration, and Public Health Administration.

 - Graduates will develop an appreciation of serving the public interest.